Last week, we introduced the first article in the series on eating disorders: Eating Disorders: Anorexia Nervosa.

 Symptoms of bulimia nervosa

 Individuals with bulimia nervosa experience repeated episodes of binge eating where they consume large amounts of food.
-These episodes, which are accompanied by a feeling of loss of control, are often caused by aemotional stress and usually take place in secret.
-The foods eaten are generally high in fat and sugar.
-The seizures are followed by compensatory behaviors which may include induced vomiting, misuse of laxatives or diuretics, fasting or dieting, and excessive physical activity.
+These episodes, accompanied by a feeling of loss of control, are often triggered by emotional stress and usually occur in secret.
+The foods consumed are generally high in fat and sugar.
+The binges are followed by compensatory behaviors that may include self-induced vomiting, misuse of laxatives or diuretics, fasting or dieting, and excessive physical activity.

-The majority of people with bulimia are at normal weight.
+Most people with bulimia have a normal weight.
 Only a minority are overweight or obese.
-However, people with bulimia are concerned about their weight and shape and feel that they should lose weight.
-Unlike people with anorexia, people with bulimia nervosa are often more aware of their condition, feel more guilty about their behavior and are more likely to recognize their illness.
-Depression and anxiety are also common in people with bulimia nervosa.
+However, people with bulimia are concerned about their weight and shape and believe they should lose weight.
+Unlike people with anorexia, individuals with bulimia nervosa are often more aware of their condition, feel more guilt about their behavior, and are more likely to recognize their illness.
+Depression and anxiety are also common in people suffering from bulimia nervosa.

-In terms of the physical symptoms of bulimia nervosa, they are mainly caused by compensatory behaviors.
-Self-induced vomiting can lead to erosion of tooth enamel, swelling of the salivary glands, inflammation of the esophagus, and scarring of the fingers, which are used to induce vomiting.
-Vomiting can also cause a decrease inpotassium blood, which may affect the heart rate.
+Regarding the physical symptoms of bulimia nervosa, they are mainly caused by compensatory behaviors.
+Self-induced vomiting can lead to erosion of dental enamel, swelling of the salivary glands, inflammation of the esophagus, and scars on the fingers used to induce vomiting.
+Vomiting can also cause a decrease in blood potassium, which can affect heart rhythm.

 Diagnosis of bulimia nervosa